 Fujian Wide Plus Precision Instruments Co., Ltd., ("Fujian Wide Plus"), an indirect wholly-owned subsidiary of the Company, is the main operating subsidiary of the Company.
 As such, its office and production facilities are of higher relevance to the ESG matters of the Group.
 Fujian Wide Plus has been first awarded ISO 9001 - Quality Management, ISO 14001 - Environmental Management and OHSAS 18001 - Occupational Health and Safety Management certifications since 2004, 2010 and 2010 respectively.
 In January 2022, Fujian Wide Plus was again awarded ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018 certifications by the China Quality Certification Centre, which are valid for 3 years until January 2025.
-Fujian Wide Plus has established a set of Quality, Environmental and Occupational Health and Safety Procedural Document, which cover many different aspects including but not limited to workplace practices, environmental protection, operating practices etc., of which, the following are the most relevant and important to the Group's business:
+Fujian Wide Plus has established a set of Quality, Environmental and Occupational Health and Safety Comprehensive Management Handbook and 20 sets of Quality, Environmental and Occupational Health and Safety Procedural Document, which cover many different aspects including but not limited to workplace practices, environmental protection, operating practices etc., of which, the following are the most relevant and important to the Group's business: